 Youth Voices is working with students from the Los Angeles River School to re-imagine the L.A.
 River and the surrounding communities as part of the Northeast Los Angeles Riverfront Collaborative.
 The student teams are exploring and investigating their communities by mapping assets, conducting outreach, and collecting stories through interviews with local residents and experts.
-Follow their work here and on Twitter and Instagram at #kcetyv.
+Follow their work here and on Twitter @Burnthesnail or Instagram at #kcetyv.

 Our team's community cause is to improve an empty lot located at 3324 Chapman Street, in the Fletcher Square neighborhood.
 This is important to our community because the lot has been empty for a very long time and we want to change it to make our neighborhood look better.
 To get more advice on possible next steps we interviewed community expert Michael Hee.
 We've selected him because of his experience with revitalization efforts.
 We met Michael Hee when our group presented at the L.A.
 River Center open house in late January.
 Luckily for us, he stopped by our booth and wanted to know about our project.

 What made you get into this area of business?

 The want to create spaces/places for people.

 Are you familiar with the Northeast Area specifically Glassell Park?